w3f/Grants-Program/applications/ismp.md

 - **FTE:**  3
 - **Costs:** 30,000 USD

-In this milestone we develop the overarching component and related sub-components enabling state-proof based messaging between parachains.
+In this milestone we develop the core primitives needed for pallet-ismp

 | Number | Deliverable | Specification |
 | -----: | ----------- | ------------- |